 James' debut single in 2013 "Keep It Coming", written and released with power-house vocalist Carlotta Chadwick (distributed through Stereo Missile Recordings), peaked at #17 on Triple J's "UNEARTHED" Electronic Chart, and allowed James the opportunity to flex his production muscles a little harder.
 Attracting remix privileges for the debut single from Australia’s Got Talent runner-up Greg Gould in 2016, he then went on to produce two official remixes for the singer in 2017 - “Euphoria” and “Don’t Let Go”, the latter debuting at #5 on the iTunes Dance Charts.
 Later in 2017, James teamed up with DJ + Producer from New Zealand Mark Loasby to form the production duo Bassment Boys, a music brand that will surely deliver some impressive house music come 2018...

 James also carries a portfolio of graphic design work, event production and campaign management, a lot of which is still prominent throughout Sydney nightclubs today.
-In 2015 James announced his appointment to the role of Marketing, Events & PR Manager of Sydney’s iconic LGBTQI venue ARQ Sydney.
-In 2016, James announced his resignation from the club, and began to focus on producing unique events at a variety of venues.
+In 2015 James announced his appointment to the role of Marketing, Events & PR Manager of Sydney’s iconic LGBTQI venue ARQ Sydney and in 2016, James began a focus on producing unique events across a variety of venues.

 DJ, Producer, Songwriter, PR Manager, Marketing Guru, Event Producer & Graphic Designer – James’ influence on Sydney’s nightclub scene has been across it all, and looks no sign of slowing down any time soon.